SirChristianWilliam/weekend-movie-sagas/README.md

 I styled using vanilla CSS because I still need practice with it.
 I am getting better at layouts and controlling the responsiveness of the page.
 I still need to practice overall designing.
 I am happy with how it turned out though.

+I also went through the database.sql and fixed the genre assignments since they were non-sensical (ie. starwars was a musical).

 ### Prerequisites

 Link to software that is required to install the app (e.g. node).